szabgab/slides/python/web-client.md

 {aside}
 The requests module too sends a set of default headers, but you can tell it to send other fields and values as well.
-This examples shows how to
+This examples shows how to set some additional headers.
 {/aside}

 ![](examples/web-client/requests_change_headers.py)